MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/dbgmodel/nf-dbgmodel-idebughosttype-createarrayof.md

 ## -parameters

 ### -param dimensions
+The number of dimensions of the array type to create.

 ### -param pDimensions
+A pointer to an array of ArrayDimension structures describing the structure of each dimension of the array type to create.

 ### -param newType
+The newly created array type will be returned here.

 ## -returns
 This method returns HRESULT that indicates success or failure.